This is my 6th income statement and the 2nd income statement for 2021. If you missed my previous ones, just click here to check them out.

 Ads breakdown by website

-Again, if you’re keeping score at home, you’ll know that’s also up quite a bit from Q1.
+Again, if you’re keeping score at home, you’ll see that it didn’t really go up a lot compared to Q1.

 Here’s the Amazon breakdown by website:

-The Grocery Store Guy – $0 (this site is currently almost exclusively monetized with ads)
+The Grocery Store Guy – $6.25 (this site is currently almost exclusively monetized with ads – (was $14)

 A couple of the individual brands that have affiliate programs that I use: